Working With Files and Directories

 To restrict matches to lines containing the word ‘The’ on its own,

-we can give grep
+we can give grep with the -w option.

 This will limit matches to word boundaries.